-American Airlines announces flight cancellations to continue into June
+American Airlines announces flight cancellations to continue into November

-CHARLOTTE, NC (WBTV) - As American Airlines continues to wait for information from investigators with from the FAA, NTSB and other regulatory agencies, the company has decided to extend certain flight cancellations through June 5.
+CHARLOTTE, NC (WBTV) - As American Airlines continues to wait for information from investigators with from the FAA, NTSB and other regulatory agencies, the company has decided to extend certain flight cancellations until November 2.

 Passengers who have already booked their flights or are planning to travel with American in the near future are asked to visit the airline’s website.